By Apollo 24|7, Published on- 12 November 2022 & Updated on -

 Regular screening for diabetes is essential, especially after 45 years of age, for both men and women.
 Procedures include eye exams, foot exams, kidney function tests, dental examinations, and screening for heart diseases.
 Getting blood pressure checked every three to six months is also essential.
 Moreover, any sudden change in skin colour, numbness, or swelling can also be a sign of diabetes.
 One must keep the endocrinologist updated about these changes.

-Typically, an endocrinologist can diagnose diabetes type 1 and type 2 by observing the signs and symptoms.
-However, a physical check-up ensures further detection of the type properly.
+An endocrinologist can diagnose diabetes type 1 and type 2 by observing the signs and symptoms.
+However, a physical check-up ensures proper further detection of the type.
 Also, anyone over the age of 35 must undergo regular blood sugar screening to ensure normal results.

 1. Blood Tests

-Blood glucose test is the preliminary and most effective diagnosis for detecting diabetes.
+A blood glucose test is the preliminary and most effective diagnosis for detecting diabetes.
 It can be done in two ways.
-A random blood sugar test is done by collecting blood samples at any random time.
+A random blood sugar test is done by collecting blood samples at any time.
 The individual does not need to fast for this test.
 Ideally, detecting a sugar level of 200mg/dL or higher confirms diabetes.

 2. Fasting Blood Sugar Test